treeman/money/README.md

 1. Maybe should be able to specify datetime...?
 1. mix test for some reason isn't running import tests?!

-1. Rewrite all private js code to use camelCase, snake case for dom ids etc...

 ## Import text
 * In the future import using the api of banks, now just make a simple parser...